halfzebra/create-elm-app/template/README.md

 }
 ```

-Make sure the XHR requests set the `Content-type: application/json` and `Accept: application/json`, as otherwise development server may not proxy the request properly.
+Make sure the XHR requests set the `Content-type: application/json` and `Accept: application/json`.
+The development server has heuristics, to handle it's own flow, which may interfere with proxying of
+other html and javascript content types.

 ```sh
  curl -X GET -H "Content-type: application/json" -H "Accept: application/json"  http://localhost:3000/api/list